Facebook post engagement is simply any action someone takes on your Facebook page or any other of your posts.

 5. Use Facebook Stories

-Facebook Stories usually appear at the very top of the newsfeed and has a lifetime of 24 hours.
+Facebook Stories usually appear at the very top of the newsfeed and have a lifetime of 24 hours.
 This is the best place to get attention to your content.

 The use of Facebook Stories allows you to post as often as you want, without thoughts of the newsfeed.